CrowdHailer/CrowdHailer.github.io/_posts/2015-12-20-js-frameworks.md

 ##### Haskell -> ReactiveX -> Cycle
 Cycle takes inspiration from functional technologies such as Haskell and ReactiveX.
-Don't be detered by these advanced concepts as there is a limited number and they are explained when needed.
+Don't be deterred by these advanced forebears.
+Only a limited number of concepts are used and they are explained when needed.

-Cycles design starts with the question, what if the user was a function.
+Cycles design starts with a proposition, what if the user was a function.
+The result is a unidirectional data flow, in common with FLux.
-The result for this frame work is that all key components are reactive.
+However all key components are reactive instead of proactive.
 Much of Cycle is built on observables, which are leveraged from RX.js.

-Modeling the system as an observable to a user is certainly unusual To me the observable pattern is useful when the object being observed is not aware or caring about the behavior of its observers.
+Modeling the system as an observable to a user is certainly unusual To me the observable pattern is useful when the object being observed does not care about the behavior (or even existence) of any observers.
-This is not the case for any real system where the user cares quite a lot about whether the program responds or not to its actions.
+This is not the case for any real system.
+The user cares quite a lot about whether the program responds or not to its actions.

 That said there are a few examples where this approach results in very elegant programs.
-The concept is well explained on the cycle website, have a read through and decide if your system makes sense as an observable.
+The concept is well explained on the Cycle website, have a read through and decide if your system makes sense as an observable.

 ![Vue logo](http://vuejs.org/images/logo.png)